shindebhushanbharat/spring-batch-demo/README.md

 # spring-batch-demo
-This is the spring batch demo
+This is the spring batch demo.